ConceptCodes/speech-gpt-elecrtron/README.md

-# ElectroVite, React apps with Electron & ViteJS
+# Speech GPT, React apps with Electron & ViteJS

 A prebuilt project for creating desktop apps using Electron, React, ViteJS with blazing fast hot-reload, easy to use custom import aliases & executable builds for distribution.